rgllm/awesome-portugal-data/README.md

 # What is it?

 🇺🇸 **awesome-portugal-data** is a curated list of portuguese datasets.
-It is part of the movement [awesome on GitHub](https://github.com/sindresorhus/awesome).
 All contributions are very welcome.

-🇵🇹 **awesome-portugal-data** é uma lista de repositórios de dados abertos em Portugal. É parte do movimento [awesome on GitHub](https://github.com/sindresorhus/awesome).
+🇵🇹 **awesome-portugal-data** é uma lista de repositórios de dados abertos em Portugal.
 Qualquer contribuição é muito bem-vinda.

 # Contents